TomazzoBr/driverfinder-redux/README.md

 ## Goals

-1.Re-develop driver finder using redux for the state management ❌
+1.Improve driver finder using redux for the state management ❌

 2.Improve the database ❌

 3.Improve the design of the app ❌

+4.Launch the app ❌

+## Front-end stack

+- Create-react-app
+- Redux

+## Back-end stack

+- NestJS + TypeScript
+- DB with MongoDB + Mongoose